CrickmoreRoguljaLabs/GCaMP-tdt_Analysis/README.md

 - laser power = 12.0
 - gain (for both green and red channels) = 750

+## Blinding images with the batchblind2.m script
+This script automatically blinds the LSM files.
+This step can be omitted if you do not want to blind your results.

+### To use this script:
+- Save all your images for an experiement in a single folder with no other images.
+- Run the script.
+- Select the folder containing those images.
+- This script will create a new folder within the original that contains the blinded images.
+- It will also save the key as key.mat file.
+- To unblind the images, load the key.mat file in matlab.
+Open the key cell found in the workspace.

 ## Converting LSM files to Tiffs with the PrepforGCaMPtdt_.jim macro
 This macro takes a z-stack saved as an LSM file, computes the max intensity projection of the stack for both channels, then saves results for each channel separately as two tiffs.